 Head over to the User Role Matrix for more detailed information about user role permissions so you can determine the correct user roles for your employee.
-Also, Assign User Roles and Permissions describes how to give your employees the user roles.
+Also, Update the Employee's User Role describes how to give your employees the user roles.

 User Role Descriptions

-Power Users (Power) can do everything an Admin can do, but they do not have integration capabilities.
+Power Admins can do everything an Admin can do, but they do not have integration capabilities.

-IT permissions are given to users who manage SiQ integrations.
+IT role is given to users who manage SiQ integrations.
 They may also manage data exchanged between SiQ and an integrated platform.
 As such, IT has full integration capabilities.
 Since they do not manage employee seating, they have limited Viewer access and can see but not manage employees, what department they belong to, and their locations.